vivo-ontologies/language-ontology/src/sparql/README.md

 configured to be executed via travis.
 If these return any results, then the build will fail.

-Consult the individual sparql files to see the intent of the check
+Consult the individual sparql files to see the intent of the check.

 ## Construct queries